DERO Payload Proofs

 Learn more: Ring Signatures - Encrypted Balance Changes

-| Metadata | Complete fields | Partial fields |
+| Metadata | The fields the sender chose to include |

 What Explorers Can and Cannot Show